May 19, 2020

 Vitamin D levels in the US

-Recent data from Grassroots Health indicated that over 50-percent of Americans are vitamin D deficient and insufficient; with higher levels in minorities with over 75% of Blacks and Hispanics are vitamin D deficient/insufficient.
+Recent data from Grassroots Health indicated that over 50-percent of Americans are vitamin D deficient and insufficient.
+Levels were higher in minorities with over 75% of Blacks and Hispanics vitamin D deficient/insufficient.
 In the United States 60-percent of nursing home residents were found to be vitamin D deficient.
-Current COVID-19 data suggest a disproportionate burden of illness and death among racial and ethnic minority groups, and among nursing home residents.
+COVID-19 data suggest a disproportionate burden of illness and death among racial and ethnic minority groups, and among nursing home residents.

-Clearly we need to do more in regards to vitamin D status, particularly for at risk individuals who are currently at risk and to offer immune support for safely opening back up.
-It is best to get vitamin D levels tested to determine the degree of supplementation required for each individual, though regular medical care is at a standstill.
+Clearly we need to do more in regards to vitamin D status, particularly for at risk individuals who are currently at risk and to offer immune support.
+It is best to get vitamin D levels tested to determine the degree of supplementation required for each individual.

 Diet remains a poor way to obtain vitamin D. Short of eating a pound of wild-caught salmon daily (about 2000 IU) or other fatty fish, very few foods naturally provide vitamin D. Some items like milk, some yogurts, cereal, and orange juice, and non-dairy milks are fortified with about 100 IU.

-Sunlight exposure produces vitamin D, but from October to May anyone living north of Atlanta does not receive adequate sun exposure.
-Sun exposure should be for 10 to 15 minutes at high noon several time weekly for lighter skinned persons, but longer exposure times are required for darker skins.
+Sunlight exposure produces vitamin D, but from October to May anyone living north of Atlanta, Georgia does not receive adequate sun exposure.
+Sun exposure should be for 10 to 15 minutes at high noon several time weekly for lighter skinned persons.
+Longer exposure times are required for darker skinned persons.
 Sunscreen, recommended by dermatologists for any sun exposure, blocks vitamin D production.

 Many physicians and nutritionists routinely put their patients on 1000 to 2000 IU daily.
 Others may need higher doses to maintain optimal blood levels.
 For persons that are severely deficient, very high doses may be needed and only taken under a physician’s supervision.
 One a deficiency is corrected, a lower maintenance dose can be taken.
 Blood levels can be monitored and retested to ensure find what is the best amount for an individual.